 Halloween Party at the Bran Castle includes: night tour of the Bran Castle, Wicked Fairies Dance.
-From 19:30 classic horror movies projection and around 21:00 the Halloween After Party, until 04:00am organized in a tent on the grounds of Bran Castle.
+Around 21:00 the Halloween Party, until 04:00am organized in a tent on the grounds of Bran Castle.

 We require an advance deposit in the amount of Euro 145/person.
 When you make the reservation online you will be required to pay the deposit.
 You will receive an automatic response with your Holiday Booking Reference.
 Once the advance deposit is registered with our accounts we proceed with the reservation for the requested services and issue the Confirmation Letter + Paid Invoice (once the amount is registered with our accounts).